-The panel agrees the competences have not been achieved by the Resident Doctor, thereby resulting in an extension to the planned training programme.
-An action plan should be developed in partnership with the Resident Doctor, including identification of the criteria against which achievement of competences will be assessed.
+The panel agrees the competences have not been achieved by the Foundation resident doctor, thereby resulting in an extension to the planned training programme.
+An action plan should be developed in partnership with the Foundation resident doctor, including identification of the criteria against which achievement of competences will be assessed.
 In addition, a revised indicative date for completion of training should be set.
 The action plan will contain as much detail as possible and will be provided by the appeal panel.
-Further detail underpinning the plan will then need to be agreed by the ES, FPD and the Resident Doctor.
-The Resident Doctor is ultimately responsible for fulfilling the plan, supported by the ES and the FPD and trust.
+Further detail underpinning the plan will then need to be agreed by the ES, FPD and the Foundation resident doctor.
+The Foundation resident doctor is ultimately responsible for fulfilling the plan, supported by the ES and the FPD and trust.